 A Wisconsin landlord must abide by the written rental agreement.
 However, a landlord may increase rent at any time on a month-to-month tenant so long as the appropriate notice is provided.

-It is illegal for a Wisconsin landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a Wisconsin landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 It is also illegal for a Wisconsin landlord to increase rent in retaliation for a tenant filing a claim regarding the health and safety of the property with the appropriate agency, complaining to the landlord about code violations, or exercising his/her tenant rights (Wisconsin Statute 704.45).

-Wisconsin does not legislate that amount of rent a landlord may charge.
+Wisconsin does not regulate the maximum amount of rent a landlord may charge.

-Wisconsin does not legislate the frequency with which a landlord may increase rent.
+Wisconsin does not legislate how often a landlord can increase rent.

-Wisconsin does not legislate the amount that a landlord may charge in late fees.
-However, late fees must be disclosed in the written lease.
+Wisconsin does not have a statute on the amount that a landlord may charge for late fees.
+Any late fee information should be written in the lease.